rjferguson21/big-bang/docs/developer/package-integration/package-integration-network-policies.md

 # Big Bang Package: Network Policies
-To help harden the Big Bang, network policies are put in place to only allow ingress and egress from package namespaces to other needed services.
+To increase the overall security posture of Big Bang, network policies are put in place to only allow ingress and egress from package namespaces to other needed services.
 A deny by default policy is put in place to deny all traffic that is not explicitly allowed.
 The following is how to implement the network policies per Big Bang standards.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)